Hire D3.js Developer in Ukraine

 Can you tell us more about projects with D3.js you have worked with?

 My first project where I used D3.js was on the landing page where we should combine much information from users and servers.
 We are building different charts and the main page where you can check various information.
-On the next project we are building service for renting flat it looked like on Airbnb, and we generate price charts dependents on the district.
+On the next project we are building service for renting the flat it looked like on Airbnb, and we generate price charts dependents on the district.
 And many other charts for better user expires in the selection new flat.
-My last project was a trading system were you can checking currency pair in real time.
-For example, you are selected EUR dependent of USD, so all different between this currency checking and showing on the chart.
+My last project was a trading system where you can checking currency pairs in real time.
+For example, you are selected EUR dependent on USD, so all differences between this currency checking and showing on the chart.
 We had 2 different charts:

-- Line chart – it’s basic chart what shows data for two parameters on my option it was time and price.
+- Line chart – it’s a basic chart that shows data for two parameters on my option it was time and price.

 D3.js did not update for several years and I have not heard any information about the following updates or further development.
 Maybe, in the future, they will make some updates or add new functionality, but it is unlikely.
 The only thing I can expect from them is the canvas & WebGL support because this future and the bulk of modern libraries use this approach because it requires less memory and resources.
 Currently, we have to use some additional third-party libraries that help you implement it or hand it over to your own.